+To every extent possible, work performed must be on the basis of recognized employment relationships established through national law and practice.

+Obligations to employees under labour or social security laws and regulations arising from regular employment relation-ships shall not be avoid-

+1 Definition of "a child" is in accordance to the ILO Conventions for minimum ages (C138) and child labour (C182).
+This states that no person will be employed or engaged in work if they are younger than 15 (or 14 in some developing countries).
+Light work may be allowed for 12- and 13-year-olds in most developing countries provided it does not interfere with schooling.
+However, if the legal minimum age is higher than the ILO conventions then no person may be employed or work if they are younger than the legal minimum age for work in the country of manufacture, this also applies to persons engaged in a workplace apprenticeship programme.

-- To every extent possible, work performed must be on the basis of recognized employment relationships established through national law and practice. - b.
-Obligations to employees under labour or social security laws and regulations arising from regular employment relationships shall not be avoided through the use of labour - only contracting, sub-contracting, or home-working arrangements, or through apprenticeship schemes where there is no real intent to impart skills or provide regular employment, nor shall any such obligations be avoided through the excessive use of fixed-term contracts of employment. - c.
-The SUPPLIER has full understanding of the entire recruitment process including all labour recruiters and intermediaries in terms of required legal and/or ethical requirements. - d.
-There are effective management systems in place to identify and monitor the hiring and management of all migrant workers, contract, agency, temporary or casual labour. - e.
-Employment agencies must only supply workers registered with them. - f.
-No worker's pay recruitment fees at any stage of the recruitment process. - g.
-Workers' contracts accurately reflect the agreed payment and terms in the recruitment process and are understood and signed by workers. - h.
-There should be no sub-contracting unless previously agreed with the main client. - i.
+ed through the use of labour-only contracting, sub-contracting, or home-working arrangements, or through apprenticeship schemes where there is no real intent to impart skills or provide regular employment, nor shall any such obligations be avoided through the excessive use of fixed-term contracts of employment.

+The SUPPLIER has full understanding of the entire recruitment process including all labour recruiters and intermediaries in terms of required legal and/ or ethical requirements.

+There are effective management systems in place to identify and monitor the hiring and management of all migrant workers, contract, agency, temporary or casual labour.

+Employment agencies must only supply workers registered with them.

+No worker's pay recruitment fees at any stage of the recruitment process.

+Workers' contracts accurately reflect the agreed payment and terms in the recruitment process and are understood and signed by workers.

+There should be no sub-contracting unless previously agreed with the main client.

 Systems and processes should be in place to manage sub-contracting, homeworking and external processing.

-11. Harsh or Inhumane Treatment
+Harsh or Inhumane Treatment

-- Physical abuse or discipline, the threat of physical abuse, sexual or other harassment and verbal abuse or other forms of intimidation shall be prohibited. - Companies should provide access to a confidential grievance mechanism for all workers.
+Physical abuse or discipline, the threat of physical abuse, sexual or other harassment and verbal abuse or other forms of intimidation shall be prohibited.

+Companies should provide access to a confidential grievance mechanism for all workers.